ligoj/ligoj/app-api/README.md

 ### Troubleshoot database access

-You can experience network issue with remote database.
+You can experience network issue with a remote database.
 To validate the link, try this :

 #### MySQL